 · Make objections.
 You feel the discovery process seems to favor the other party; you can talk it over with your lawyer, who can advise on the next steps to take.

 Having the correct information beforehand can help ensure you know what is needed in your discovery process.
 You don’t have to allow a court to set aside agreements you had made because of providing incorrect information during the process.
-But with a family lawyer, you can be assured of having a smooth divorce process.
+But with a divorce lawyer in Toronto, you can be assured of having a smooth divorce process.